hraban/opus/README.md

 Wrap it all in a .zip, and ship.

-I know there is a similar trick for Mac (involving prefixing the shared library names with `./`, which is, arguably, better), and Windows... probably just picks up .dll files from the same dir by default?
+I know there is a similar trick for Mac (involving prefixing the shared library names with `./`, which is, arguably, better).
+And Windows... probably just picks up .dll files from the same dir by default?
 I don't know.
 But there are ways.

 ## License